API-Labels/etiketo/spec.md

 A link label establishes one or more links of the specified link relation type.
 The value of link labels is either a single URI, which is represented by a single JSON string, or a set of URIs, which is represented by a JSON array of strings.
 An array containing a single string is equivalent to that single string without a containing array.

+Label types SHOULD indicate whether their value is supposed to be a single URI, or a set of URIs.
+If the representation of a value label does not match the way the label type is specified, applications MAY ignore the label.

 ## API Value Label Type Registry